Ieshitva/ieshitva.github.io/_posts/2020-01-18-Are-You-Happy.markdown

 From all these thoughts over the years I've gathered one thing.
 It's important to take a deep look and reassess what your dreams really are and if they are really yours or you've just let yourself to believe you think that way because somewhere down the lane, your parents, your teachers, your dear friends, your relatives, the senior who doesn't know your name,  the junior who can't care less have told you to believe in something which you aren't really passionate about.

 And that is hard to do in a life where you are constantly bombarded by information from all sides.
-You seldom give yourself a moment until you pick up your phone and start scrolling.
+You hardly give yourself a minute before you pick up your phone and start scrolling again.
 What this amount of connectivity and social life does is that it doesn't let you have a moment to think.
 It's constantly telling you what you need today.
 And before you take time to mull over one thing, here comes the next thing.
 This constant inflow of information is also what has uprooted our healthy democracy but that's a talk for some other day.
 <p>